camilodoa/camilodoa/README.md

 *he/him*

 I'm currently working on [tracking ICE raids](https://ai-melts-ice.ml) with deep learning.
 If you'd be interested in helping grow this project, please reach out.

-I'm working on a set of reinforcement learning agents who live in the browser.
+I'm also making on a set of reinforcement learning agents that live in the browser.
-Their environment/bodies were written with Paper.js, and their RL algorithms (q-learning, shallow deep learning) were written from scratch.
+Their environment/bodies have been written with Paper.js, and their RL algorithms (q-learning, shallow deep learning) use Math.js for matrix operations.
-I'm creating a LIF spiking neural network agent and would love some tips.
+I've been trying to create a LIF spiking neural network agent and would love some tips.

 <!-- ---